Best rucksack for travelling: Osprey Farpoint 40 backpack review

 So, is the best rucksack for travel*?
 It’s certainly the best one we’ve come across.
 We’ll be using it as a weekend bag when we’re travelling without the kids and as family hand luggage when we’re travelling together.

-Disclosure: this post contains Amazon affiliate links.
+Disclosure: this post contains Amazon affiliate links marked with *.
 This means that if you click on the link and make a purchase I may receive some commission.
 This does not affect the price you pay.